With Lyft Business, quality care for patients and healthcare members doesn't have to end at the hospital doors.

 - Better patient flow and adherence to appointments

 Help your patients get to their appointments on time with Lyft, with or without a smartphone.
-Our Concierge platform allows you to request rides on behalf of passengers.
+Our Concierge platform allows you to request rides on behalf of riders.

 - Increase access to care for all